 The net proceeds to the Company from the sale of the 3,700,000 shares of Class A Common Stock offered hereby, after deducting the estimated underwriting discount and expenses of this offering, will be approximately \$73.3 million (assuming an offering share price of \$21 per share).
 The Company will not receive any of the proceeds from the sale of Class A Common Stock by the selling shareholder.
-The Company intends to use the net proceeds (i) to repay approximately \$36 million of existing indebtedness under our revolving credit facility with SunTrust Bank, as agent for a syndicate of banks, and (ii) for working capital and general corporate purposes, including potential acquisitions within the aerospace products and services industries.
-The approximately \$36 million of indebtedness to be repaid bears interest at the weighted average rate of 6.2% per annum and matures July 2001.
-Such indebtedness was incurred in July 1998 and December 1998 and was used to partly finance the acquisitions of McClain and Rogers-Dierks.
+The Company intends to use the net proceeds (i) to repay approximately \$43 million of existing indebtedness under our revolving credit facility with SunTrust Bank, as agent for a syndicate of banks, and (ii) for working capital and general corporate purposes, including potential acquisitions within the aerospace products and services industries.
+The approximately \$43 million of indebtedness to be repaid bears interest at the weighted average rate of 5.9% per annum and matures July 2001.
+Such indebtedness was incurred in July 1998, December 1998 and February 1999 and was used to partly finance the acquisitions of McClain, Rogers-Dierks and the Radiant Power products business.
 Our revolving credit facility allows us to reborrow the amounts which we repay.